Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 The JWST Exposure Time Calculator performs signal-to-noise (SNR) calculations for the JWST observing modes.
 Sources of interest are defined by the user and assigned to scenes which are used by the ETC to run calculations for the requested observing modes.

-For the "NIRCam Grism Time-Series Observations of GJ 436b" Example Science Program, we focus on selecting the exposure parameters for NIRCam Grism Time-Series.
+For the "NIRCam Grism Time-Series Observations of GJ 436b" Example Science Program, focus on selecting the exposure parameters for NIRCam grism time series.

-We start by defining a scene relevant to this science case.
-We show how to run ETC calculations to achieve the desired SNR for a single integration and how to convert this to the SNR over the secondary eclipse observation and assess how it will be detected.
+Start by defining a scene relevant to this science case.
+Shown below is how to run ETC calculations to achieve the desired SNR for a single integration and how to convert this to the SNR over the secondary eclipse observation and assess how it will be detected.
 An accompanying ETC workbook on which this tutorial is based can be downloaded as a sample workbook from the ETC user interface.

 The optimal exposure specifications (e.g., number of groups and integrations) are the input needed for the Astronomer's Proposal Tool (APT) observation template, which is used to specify an observing program and submit proposals.